grandeurdev/arduino-sdk/README.md

 Devices are the *things* in **Internet of Things** (IoT) around which the IoT product development revolves.
 Like a user, a device entity has a limited scope of access.
 But unlike users, you can register new devices only from the dashboard.
 Read the [Device Registry][Device Registry] section for more on what happens when you register a new device to your project.

-On Grandeur Cloud, a device falls under the ownership of the project's administrator.
+On Grandeur, a device falls under the ownership of the project's administrator.
 The project's API Key delegates the device pairing authority to the SDK which the user uses to pair with the device.
-Pairing a device makes it live on Grandeur Cloud and the user gets delegated access to the device's data.
+Pairing a device makes it live on Grandeur and the user gets delegated access to the device's data.
 But a user cannot delete or modify a device's inherent data because it's not within its scope.

 A user can pair with any number of devices but a device can be paired with at the most one user.